pimarc/pms50-gns530/readme.md

 # Installation

+Get the latest release from  https://pms50.com/fs2020/gns530/pms50-gns530.zip

 Unzip the file in your Community folder and restart the sim.

+If you download from GitHub, BE CAREFUL to download only the releases (button release at the right of the GitHub screen).
+GitHub sources may be not stable.

 Sometimes users reported that it was necessary to reboot the machine (maybe after a MSFS patch?).